Saluda Historic Walking Tour

 - Saluda Presbyterian Church, circa 1896: While originally functioning as a “community” church, the congregation allied itself with the King’s Mountain Presbytery in 1914.
 Its vernacular Gothic Revival style is reflected in the two stage entrance tower, pointed arch windows, carved rafter ends, decorative eave brackets on the tower, decorative facing at the front gable peak, and a double-leaf entrance surmounted by a decorative triangular pediment.
 The interior has experienced considerable alteration but many elements of the original construction are visible.

-- Saluda Station, circa 1910: (Summer House and The Benke) The station was moved in 1983 from the railroad siding west of the highway overpass.
-In this stick style influenced building notice the flared hipped roof with eyelid vents, widely overhanging broad eaves, and German siding.
+- Saluda Historic Depot, circa 1903: The station was moved in 1983 from the railroad siding west of the highway overpass.
+In this stick style influenced building, notice the flared hipped roof with eyelid vents, widely overhanging broad eaves, and German siding.
+The depot houses the Saluda museum.

-- Saluda Realty and Estate Antiques, a non-contributing building: Originally a Gulf station, this handsome building was remodeled in 1985 to reflect the style of the depot next door.
-At the rear of this property are two businesses--Duck Alley, which was constructed and opened in 2008 and Salamander, which was originally constructed as a laundromat in the early 1970s.
+- Botes and Stuff//Saluda Realty, a non-contributing building: Originally a Gulf station, this handsome building was remodeled in 1985 to reflect the style of the depot next door.

-- Saluda City Hall, circa 1897: The decorative pressed metal façade with bands of “classical” detailing makes this building unique in Saluda.
-The building functioned as a general store and later as the Carolina Sate Bank which folded during the Great Depression.
+- Saluda City Hall, circa 1897: The decorative pressed metal façade, with bands of “classical” detailing, makes this building unique in Saluda.
+It functioned as a general store and later as the Carolina State Bank which folded during the Great Depression.
 The old walk-in bank vault has been retained and continues to serve the city.
-Today, the left half of the building serves as the police department and the right half as City Hall.
+The right half of the building serves as the police department and the left half as City Hall.

 - Spring Park: Immediately behind City Hall, this spring was one of several which provided water for the town’s earlier residents.
 The spring was reclaimed and landscaped in 1980 and is maintained by the Saluda Garden Club.

-- Pebbledash Building, circa 1916: (Estate Antiques Annex) One of two pebbledash buildings in town, this structure has an exterior treatment that was popularized in Biltmore Village by the English architect Richard Sharp Smith beginning in 1896.
+- Pebbledash Building, circa 1916: (The Benke/Miller on Main) One of two pebbledash buildings in town, this structure has an exterior treatment that was popularized in Biltmore Village by the English architect Richard Sharp Smith beginning in 1896.
 The building has functioned at various times as a hardware and building supply store, a feed store, a cleaners and pressing club, a florist shop, and now an antique shop and residence.

 - The Purple Onion and Heartwood Gallery, circa 1930: Both of these single story structures sporting decorative brickwork on their facades have served a number of functions.
 For example, for many years, the Purple Onion’s space was a grocery store while Heartwood’s space served as a “pressing club”.